-Ki Arts represents the work of Hiroshi Sakaguchi, a master carpenter from Japan.
-His mission is to bring the best of Japanese design and Japanese woodworking to the West.
-Trained from a young age in Japan to construct traditional Japanese houses and tea houses using the ancient art of Japanese joinery, Sakaguchi-san brought his skills to the United States and established Ki Arts in Northern California.
-He designs and constructs Japanese-style interiors including Japanese rooms (nihonma), tearooms (chashitsu), bathing rooms (furoba), integrating them into Western-style architecture.
-He fabricates Japanese-style entrance gates (mon) for homes and gardens as well as other garden structures such as viewing pavilions, curved bridges (taikobashi), and wisteria pergolas (fujidana).
-Sakaguchi-san custom makes Japanese fine furniture including chests (tansu) and tea tables (chabudai).
-Custom Buddhist shrines (butsudan) and Shinto altars (kamidana) can be ordered from Ki Arts.
+Hiroshi Sakaguchi designs, constructs, and installs Japanese rooms (nihonma), tearooms (chashitsu), bathing rooms (furoba) with wooden soaking tubs (ofuro).
+He fabricates Japanese-style entrance gates (mon) for homes and gardens as well as other garden structures such as viewing pavilions, curved bridges (taikobashi), and pergolas (fujidana).
+Sakaguchi-san has adapted his expertise in Japanese joinery to the creating of custom Japanese fine furniture including chests (tansu) and tea tables (chabudai).
+Custom Buddhist shrines (butsudan) and Shinto altars (kamidana) can also be ordered from Ki Arts.

 While the Ki Arts workshop is located in Northern California, Sakaguchi-san’s artistry is not limited to that location.
 As viewed in his portfolio, he has done projects for private homes and gardens as well as public parks, restaurants, and Buddhist temples in various parts of the United States, Canada, and Europe.
 Please contact Ki Arts for further information about Hiroshi Sakaguchi’s work that is not discussed on this website.